Lukas-dev1/Fashion-Deep-Learning/README.md

 ## Files in this Repository

 - **`Fashion Deep learning.ipynb`**: Jupyter notebook that contains the training process for the deep learning model, including dataset preparation, model setup, and training loop.
-- **`model_300.pth`**: The saved PyTorch model file after training.
+- **`model_300.pth`**: The saved PyTorch model file i made after 300 epoch training.
 You can load this model for inference or further testing.
 - **`model_testing.py`**: Python script for testing the trained model on new data or the test set.
+- **`bilder`**: A folder to put in images to load. model_testing.py is dynamic so you can just put in pictures in this folder.

 ## Setup Instructions